casdoor/casdoor-website/docs/integration/go/kubernetes.md

 ```

-Now you can directly access your API server using kubectl.
+Now, you can directly access your API server using kubectl.
 Try running a test command.

 ```shell